 *These fields are compulsory.

-Find the answers you’ve been searching for regarding gum disease treatments in Wolverhampton!
+Find the answers you’ve been searching for regarding gum disease treatments at our dental practice in Wolverhampton!
 We believe an informed patient is a happy patient, so do get in touch if you would like to find out more about our treatments.

 The most notable signs of gum disease are red, swollen, or puffy gums that are sensitive to touch or when chewing.
 They might bleed when you brush your teeth, and you might also notice them receding from the base of your teeth.
 Gum disease is easily preventable with the correct care and is also treatable, so it’s best to seek a professional’s help if you are experiencing any of these symptoms.